Axelanse/Log-in-with-discord/README.md

-# Log-in-with-discord
+# verification pain
-add a log in with discord button to your website.
+put your users through a pain while trying to access your website/service.